UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 > [!NOTE]
 >
-> - Start quickly using the Docker image — see [Container-Setup.md](Container-Setup.md).
+> (Default) Start quickly using the Docker image — see [Container-Setup.md](Container-Setup.md).
 >
-> - Otherwise, see [Development.md](Development.md) for instructions on setting up the local workspace for cf.PyControl and getting started with development.
+> (For Developers) For instructions on setting up the local workspace for cf.PyControl and getting started with development — see [Development.md](Development.md).

 ## Getting Started